Japan minister threatens to block Tepco bailout

 "But with everything that has happened, the public is very sceptical of Tepco's intentions, so the government has to tread very carefully."

-The head of Japan's biggest business lobby, Keidanren, criticised Edano's remarks, backing Tepco's position that the government should not take a majority stake in the utility.

-"I have never seen a nationalised company that was well-run," Kyodo news agency quoted Keidanren Chairman Hiromasa Yonekura as telling reporters.
+Some analysts said Edano's main message was that Tepco should be tougher on itself in its restructuring plans as well as realise that the utility was not entitled to the free hand in future management that it appeared to think was its due.

-Some compromise over the size and form of the government's stake still looks likely, said Nihon University political science professor Tomoaki Iwai.
+Some compromise over the size and form of the government's stake still looked likely, said Nihon University political science professor Tomoaki Iwai.

 But he added: "Tepco wants a free hand but that is unrealistic ... public opinion would not settle for that."

-The firm said on Monday that it expected to post a group net loss of 695 billion yen in the year to March 31 after a net loss of 623.01 billion yen in the April-December period.
+The firm, which will announce its financial results for the nine months ended in December later in the day, expects to post a net loss of 580 billion yen in the year to March 31, Jiji news agency said.

-The state-backed Nuclear Damage Liability Facilitation Fund, which, including the latest tranche, is providing 1.6 trillion yen to help Tepco compensate Fukushima victims, is working with the utility to draft a business plan to be unveiled in March.
+The state-backed Nuclear Damage Liability Facilitation Fund, which, including the latest tranche, is providing 1.6 trillion yen to help Tepco compensate victims of the Fukushima disaster, is working with the utility to draft a business reconstruction plan to be unveiled in March.

 The fund is backed by public money plus contributions from nuclear power operators, and Tepco is required to pay back the support in coming years.